FAQs for "Add an Activity Inspection"

 4. Why might I need to enter an Order # when creating an Activity Inspection?

-• Entering an Order # links the inspection to a specific work order, which can help organize and track the inspection process.
-This step is optional but useful if you have enabled the "Orders" module in your system(Add an Activity Inspect…).
+A: Entering an Order # links the inspection to a specific work order, which helps organize and track the inspection process.
+This is optional and only needed if the Orders module is enabled.

 5. What is the significance of selecting a Department for the Activity Inspection?

-• Selecting a Department helps sort and organize inspections by the relevant operational area, making it easier to manage and track activities across different parts of the organization(Add an Activity Inspect…).
+A: Selecting a Department organizes inspections by operational area, making it easier to manage and track activities across the organization.

 6. How do I select the Activity being inspected?

-• The Activity is selected from a dropdown menu that lists all activities associated with your organization.
-Ensure that there is an approved specification tied to the selected activity before proceeding(Add an Activity Inspect…).
+A: Select the Activity from a dropdown menu listing all activities in your organization.
+Ensure an approved specification is tied to the activity before proceeding.

 7. What is a Lot Serial #, and why is it important?

-• A Lot Serial # is an identifier that links the inspection to a specific lot or batch.
-This helps in tracking the inspection report and ensures that all findings are associated with the correct batch(Add an Activity Inspect…).
+A: A Lot Serial # links the inspection to a specific lot or batch, helping track the inspection report and ensuring findings are associated with the correct batch.

 8. How do I determine the Sample Size for an Activity Inspection?

-• The Sample Size refers to the number of samples that will be inspected within the activity.
-It can vary depending on the size of the lot or the criticality of the activity being inspected(Add an Activity Inspect…).
+A: Sample Size refers to the number of samples inspected.
+It varies depending on lot size and the criticality of the activity.

-9. What is the Acceptance Ratio (%), and how is it used in an Activity Inspection?
+9. What is the Acceptance Ratio (%), and how is it used?

-• The Acceptance Ratio (%) specifies the percentage of samples that must pass the inspection for the lot to be considered acceptable.
-For single-sample inspections, a 100% acceptance ratio is typically recommended(Add an Activity Inspect…).
+A: The Acceptance Ratio (%) specifies the percentage of samples that must pass for the lot to be acceptable.
+For single-sample inspections, a 100% ratio is typically recommended.

 10. Should I create a Batch Record for the Activity Inspection?

-• Creating a Batch Record is recommended as it allows you to link the sample to its bill of materials (BOM).
-This ensures that all materials used during the inspection are properly documented and traceable(Add an Activity Inspect…).
+A: Yes.
+Creating a Batch Record links the sample to its bill of materials (BOM), ensuring materials used during the inspection are documented and traceable.

 11. What is the purpose of enabling Individual Sample Batch Records?

-• Enabling Individual Sample Batch Records allows each sample in the inspection to have its own batch record.
-This is particularly useful if additives or consumables are added at multiple stages, as each sample represents an individual event in the inspection(Add an Activity Inspect…).
+A: This allows each sample to have its own batch record, useful when additives or consumables are added at multiple stages, as each sample represents an individual event.

 12. How do I finalize the creation of an Activity Inspection?